Comparison of Deep Learning and Particle Smoother EM Methods for Estimation of Rb-82 Myocardial Perfusion PET Kinetic Parameters: Introduction

 \section{Introduction}

-Positron Emission Tomography (PET) is a nuclear medicine imaging technique that measures the three-dimensional distribution of radiolabeled molecules, known as tracers.
+Positron emission tomography (PET) is a nuclear medicine imaging technique that measures the three-dimensional distribution of radiolabeled molecules, known as tracers.
 Dynamic PET uses time-resolved imaging data to produce time activity curves (TAC) for image voxels or specified regions of interest (ROIs) to estimate kinetic parameters such as cardiac flow and receptor binding rate constants. \cite{bailey_springer_2005}.
 This paper examines the kinetic analysis of dynamic myocardial perfusion PET studies conducted with the tracer $^{82}$Rb.

-Cardiovascular disease is one of the main causes of death globally.
-Accurate assessment of the risks of the disease and early detection of vulnerable patients is crucial \cite{naghavi_cir_2003}.
-Dynamic PET enables non-invasive imaging {of} temporal dynamics of molecular activities within a patient \cite{bailey_springer_2005}.
-This {approach provides additional information to assess} risk of coronary artery disease (CAD) by enabling the evaluation of regional myocardial blood flow (MBF) \cite{huang_ajphcp_1989, schwaiger_ajc_1991, herrero_cr_1992, lortie_ejnmmi_2007, yoshinaga_jc_2010, sohn_jti_2022}.
-Various tracers are commonly used when quantifying MBF with PET: $^{15}$O-water, $^{13}$N-ammonia, $^{82}$Rb, $^{11}$C-acetate, and $^{18}$F-flurpiridaz \cite{schwaiger_ajc_1991, sohn_jti_2022}.
-Among these, $^{82}$Rb is frequently used since it can be produced by an $^{82}$Sr\:/\:$^{82}$Rb generator and it has a short half-life (76.4 s), enabling multiple perfusion tests in short period of time \cite{yoshinaga_jc_2010, sohn_jti_2022}.
-However, the short-half life also results in poor signal-to-noise ratio images.
+Cardiovascular disease remains one of the leading causes of death worldwide, making accurate risk assessment and early identification of vulnerable patients critically important \cite{naghavi_cir_2003}.
+Dynamic positron emission tomography (PET) enables noninvasive imaging of the temporal dynamics of molecular processes \textit{in vivo} \cite{bailey_springer_2005} and provides functional information for the assessment of coronary artery disease (CAD) through quantification of regional myocardial blood flow (MBF) \cite{huang_ajphcp_1989, schwaiger_ajc_1991, herrero_cr_1992, lortie_ejnmmi_2007, yoshinaga_jc_2010, sohn_jti_2022}.
+Several radiotracers are commonly used for PET-based MBF quantification, including $^{15}$O-water, $^{13}$N-ammonia, $^{82}$Rb, $^{11}$C-acetate, and $^{18}$F-flurpiridaz \cite{schwaiger_ajc_1991, sohn_jti_2022}.
+Among these, $^{82}$Rb is widely adopted in clinical practice because it is produced using an $^{82}$Sr\:/\:$^{82}$Rb generator and has a short half-life of 76.4~s, enabling multiple perfusion measurements within a single imaging session \cite{yoshinaga_jc_2010, sohn_jti_2022}.
+However, the short half-life necessitates rapid acquisition and leads to reduced signal-to-noise ratio. $^{82}$Rb exhibits a relatively low and flow-dependent myocardial extraction fraction, resulting in a nonlinear relationship between tracer uptake and true MBF, particularly at higher flow rates and short acquisition frames further limit sensitivity to slower kinetic components \cite{chatal_story_2015} .
+By comparison, $^{13}$N-ammonia offers higher and more stable extraction and a shorter positron range, yielding improved signal-to-noise ratio and more linear flow sensitivity, albeit requiring cyclotron production, whereas $^{15}$O-water is an ideal freely diffusible tracer but presents logistical and modeling challenges due to its extremely short half-life \cite{murthy_clinical_2018}.